umple/umple/README.md

   * Umple home page: http://www.umple.org  - The master Umple page with a more comprehensive set of links
   * Umple user manual: http://manual.umple.org  - Full documentation of all Umple features
+  * UmpleOnline: http://try.umple.org - Website for the GUI version of Umple (can also be run on your local machine using Docker)
-  * Download page: http://dl.umple.org    - Links to the latest official release and continuous builds
+  * Download page: http://dl.umple.org    - Links to the latest official release and continuous builds (command-line, Eclipse, Docker)
   * Live diagram of the metamodel: http://metamodel.umple.org
   * Architecture: http://architecture.umple.org

 Umple is continuously tested and built at the University of Ottawa using CruiseControl; see http://cc.umple.org .
-It is also built on Travis CI (https://travis-ci.org/) and Appveyor (https://appveyor.com/).
+It is also built on Travis CI (http://travis.umple.org/) and Appveyor (https://appveyor.com/).

-###Project setup
+### Project setup

 The umple project is split into many smaller subprojects; the folder hierarchy is explained below to better describe the structure.